TwoFactorAuth/ruby/README.md

     127.0.0.1 dev.myapp.com
     ```

+5. When you want to require registration or authentication in your
+    controllers, call the filter:

+    ```
+    before_action :two_factor_auth_registration
+    before_action :two_factor_auth_authentication
+    ```

+    If you only want to require users authenticate if they've registered a key:

+    ```
+    before_action :two_factor_auth_authentication, if: :user_two-factor_auth_registered?
+    ```

+6. TwoFactorAuth ships with a RegistrationsController and AuthenticationsController,
+    use `rake routes` to see how to link into them.

-5. If you roll your own Registrations/Authentications controller, remember to
+7. If you roll your own Registrations/Authentications controller, remember to
     **never ever show the error messages from the Verifiers in production**.
 The
     messages are useful for debugging TwoFactorAuth, your app, or your
     JavaScript, but they would also be very useful to an attacker trying to
     bypass or break your two-factor authentication.

-TODO: final steps hooking Devise/ApplicationController

 Is it any good?
 ---------------